-The co-licensees will continue to work with DNR on their NRCA plan for the Upper Sultan Basin, providing comments and suggestions on plans (habitat objectives, fire management, etc.) as needed and coordinating land management in the basin.
+The co-licensees will continue to work with DNR on their NRCA plan for the Sultan Basin, providing comments and suggestions on plans (habitat objectives, fire management, etc.) as needed and will continue coordination of land management in the basin.